bcollin/nocookie4yt/README.txt

 License: GPL3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Lets you drop a regular Youtube video link into your post and will turn this link into a privacy enhanced embed when shown to visitors.
+Lets you drop a regular Youtube video link into a Wordpress post and will turn this link into a privacy enhanced embed when shown to visitors.